NotePlan/plugins/jgclark.WindowTools/README.md

 <hr />

 ## Defining Window Sets
-These are defined in a special note; by default this is `@Window Sets/Windows Sets` but can be changed in the plugin Settings.
-All Window Sets are defined in a code block in JSON format.
-When first run it will offer to write out some examples for you to use or modify.

-Note: to help people who use NotePlan on more than one Mac, each Window Set is tied to the 'machineName' that it was created on.
-This picks up the name you set in macOS' System Settings > General > Sharing > Local hostname.
+Some people use NotePlan on more than one Mac, and they can have different screen dimensions, and therefore need different Window Sets..
+For this reason, each Window Set is tied to the 'machineName' that it was created on.
+(This picks up the name you set in macOS' System Settings > General > Sharing > Local hostname.)

-In more detail here is an annotated example of the code block:
+In more detail here is an annotated example of the code block in the special note:
 ```jsonc
 "WS":
 [ // array of sets